xonsh/xonsh/docs/index.rst

     </span>
     </p>

-xonsh is a Python-ish, BASHwards-compatible shell language and command prompt.
+Xonsh is a Python-ish, BASHwards-looking shell language and command prompt.
-The language is a superset of Python 3.4 with additional shell primitives that you are used to from BASH and IPython. xonsh is meant for the daily use of experts and novices alike.
+The language is a superset of Python 3.4+ with additional shell primitives that you are used to from Bash and IPython.
+It works on all major systems including Linux, Mac OSX, and Windows.
+Xonsh is meant for the daily use of experts and novices alike.

 **At a glance**